pkozhem/django-project-dev1/README.md

  4) Reset password form via email (changed to console for convenience).
  5) Articles creation form.
  6) Smart articles feed.
  (all of above added 7/11/2022)
+ 7) Change password form.
+ 8) Personal account.
+ 9) Change personal information.
+ (all of above added 7/12/2022)

  ----------------------------

 Upcoming features:
- 1) Change password form.
- 2) Personal account.
- 3) Change personal information.
- 4) View all your articles.
+ 1) View all your articles.
- 5) Leave comments to articles.
+ 2) Leave comments to articles.
+ 3) In-site messanger (prob.)

  ----------------------------